pankajghosh-old/BlancNote/pages/Clean Code - 13.md

 -->
 ![](http://yuml.me/diagram/plain;/class/[Sociale]PostStatus(\)%20-.-%3E%20[%3C%3CSocialNetworkInteractor%3E%3E;PostStatus(\)],%20[%3C%3CSocialNetworkInteractor%3E%3E;PostStatus(\)]%5E-.-[FacebookGateway%7C+PostStatus(\)],[%3C%3CSocialNetworkInteractor%3E%3E;PostStatus(\)]%5E-.-[TwitterGateway%7C+PostStatus(\)],[%3C%3CSocialNetworkInteractor%3E%3E;PostStatus(\)]%5E-.-[AnotherSocialNetworkGateway%7C+PostStatus(\)])

-**Gateways now have a compile time dependency on the interface, which is in opposite direction to run-time dependency of Sociale Application on the gateways.
+Gateways now have a compile time dependency on the interface, which is **in opposite direction** to run-time dependency of Sociale Application on the gateways.
-That is Dependency Inversion Principle (DIP).**
+**That is Dependency Inversion Principle (DIP).**

-DIP helps us create boundaries between applications.
+DIP helps us create boundaries between components, between teams (that is a good thing if done right).
 Team developing Sociale application can release code updates to code as long as the interface does not change.
 Teams developing gateways, aka plugins, can release code as long as they implement the interface.

 [1]: http://cleancoders.com/episode/clean-code-episode-13/show